Ashafix/secondary-structure-parser/README.md

 # secondary-structure-parser
-Parser for ss3 and ss8 secondary structure predictions.
+Parser for ss3 and ss8 secondary structure and disordered predictions.
 Files are parsed and validated.
 Statistics like secondary-structure distribution are calculated on-demand.

-Supports output from DeepCNF and Porter/Brewery.
+Supports output from DeepCNF and Porter/Brewery (.ss3/.ss8) and output from Disopred (.diso).
 ## Usage

 ### SecondaryStructureParser